We have on-going volunteer opportunities year-round. Please see the descriptions below:

 - Southeast Florida Regional Climate Change Compact

-a unique and collaborative effort among Palm Beach, Broward, Miami-Dade, Monroe Counties, their municipalities and partners, developed this plan which calls for: "CONCERTED ACTION IN REDUCING GREENHOUSE GAS EMISSIONS AND ADAPTING TO REGIONAL AND LOCAL IMPACTS OF A CHANGING CLIMATE" Click to learn more.
+a unique and collaborative effort among Palm Beach, Broward, Miami-Dade, Monroe Counties, their municipalities and partners, developed this plan which calls for: "CONCERTED ACTION IN REDUCING GREENHOUSE GAS EMISSIONS AND ADAPTING TO REGIONAL AND LOCAL IMPACTS OF A CHANGING CLIMATE" See this link to learn more: http://www.southeastfloridaclimatecompact.org/

 - Waste Minimization

-Plastic bags and other platic-based products end up in our landfills forever.
-Click here to read more and learn about Sierra Club's waste minimization efforts.
+Plastic bags and other plastic-based products end up in our landfills forever.
+See http://www.sierraclub.org/florida/miami/plastic-garbage

 - Want to become more energy efficient?
-Click here for a guide to energy efficiency for South Floridians.
+See this link regarding the Ready for 100 Campaign initiative on energy efficiency for South Floridians: http://www.sierraclubfloridanews.org/2016/04/national-sc-director-michael-brune.html

 - Wind Power in the Everglades Agricultural Area (EAA)